SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 Therefore, we **affect the original class** and taking this approach will restrict us to using a single sorting sequence.

-Let’s see the following example:
+Let us see the following example:

 ```java
 class Student implements Comparable<Student> {